shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 Click a file to activate in the code editor.
 Middle-click to close.

 #### Running
 Running scripts.
-The color is green or blue depending on the runMode property.
+The color depends on the runSingle property: blue if false, green if true.

 Right-click an item to end the process.
 Click to open and activate in the code editor.